lectrode/xs-update-manjaro/README.md

 * By default settings are located at /etc/xs/auto-update.conf
 * Settings file is (re)generated on every run
 * Older settings will be converted to preserve preferences
-* Defaults are recommended for general use
 * True and False are 1 and 0 respectively

 * Settings location can be changed by exporting `xs_autoupdate_conf` environment variable
    * This needs absolute path and filename
    * Warning: whichever file is specified will be overwritten whenever the script runs

 ### aur_1helper_str
 * Default: `auto`